xatusbetazx17/aur-setup-for-steamdeck/README.md

 bash
 Copy code
 sudo steamos-readonly enable

+## Created by Xatusbetazx17

-License:
+## License:
 This project is licensed under the MIT License.
 Feel free to modify the script or contribute to this repository!